 Contact your employer to discuss leave arrangements during closure or to access the Government’s COVID-19 wage subsidy scheme.

 If you're being paid weekly compensation you can accept COVID-19 wage subsidy payments from your employer.
 We need to treat this subsidy as earnings and may need to adjust the level of weekly compensation you receive from us.
 Email us and let us know the amount you have received and the time period it relates to.
 We will adjust your weekly compensation payments if necessary.

 Using MyACC for accessing support

-If we’ve sent you an invitation code for our online platform MyACC, we recommend that you register now.
-This will give you another channel where you can apply for, and check, your weekly compensation and access other support you may need for your injury.
+If you have received a unique registration code to join MyACC and manage your injury online, we recommend you join now.
+This will give you another channel where you can apply for and check your weekly compensation, and access other support you may need for your injury.